Disciplining a Strong-Willed Child With Love and Confidence

 You are raising a mover and a shaker, a dominator, a world changer!
 Yup.
 Your strong-willed child is poised to make a huge impact on the world around him.
 And there’s no one better to train him how to make that impact a positive one… than you!
 Whether you feel equipped for the task or not, the task is indeed yours.
 He’s your child.
 All yours.
 24 hours a day… yours!
-What does raising and disciplining a strong-willed child actually take?
+Disciplining a strong-willed child can be a challenge, but you have everything you need.

 As I was considering the best way to chat with you about this, I felt like the first thing we need to do is understand a bit about this all-to-commonly-thrown-around term “strong-willed-child.”